-5.3.2 Simulation.
-We created six different s-bots that differ in their maximum speed.
-More precisely, we set the maximum speed of the first s-bot to half the speed of the s-bots used in Section 5.1.2 and 5.2.2.
-The speed of each of the other five robots was the speed used in Section 5.1.2 and 5.2.2, scaled respectively at 0.7, 0.9, 1.1, 1.3, and 1.5.
+of the s-bots used in Section 5.1.2 and 5.2.2.
+The speed of each of the other five robots was the speed used in Section 5.1.2 and 5.2.2, scaled respectively by 0.7, 0.9, 1.1, 1.3, 1.5.
 The six robots were combined into all possible colonies of four robots, forming fifteen different groups.
-Each group was tested in the same fifty instances randomly created with prey density $0.01 \, \text{s}^{-1}$ .
-The groups were simulated for 2400 seconds, and we counted how many times each s-bot in each group ended up being a forager.
+Each group was tested in the same fifty instances randomly created with prey density $0.01~\rm s^{-1}$ .
+The groups were simulated for 2400 s and we counted how many times each s-bot in each group ended up being a forager.
 The results are not shown for reasons of space.

 5.3.3 Discussion.
-If adaptation takes into account differences among individuals, the probability that each robot becomes a forager at the end of an experiment either depends on the other robots in the same group or is different for at least one robot.
+If adaptation takes into account differences among individuals, the probability that each robot becomes a forager at the end of an experiment either depends on the other robots in the same group, or is different for at least one robot.
 Adaptation does not consider differences among robots if the probability of becoming a foragers is constant for all the robots.